facebook/react-native/ECOSYSTEM.md

 Partners are companies that are significantly invested in React Native and have been for years.
 Informed by their use of React Native, they push for improvements of the core and/or the ecosystem around it.
 Facebook's partners think of React Native as a product: they understand the trade offs that the project makes as well as future plans and goals.
 Together we shape the vision for React Native to make it the best way to build applications.

 Our current set of partners include Callstack, Expo, Infinite Red, Microsoft and Software Mansion.
-Besides many engineers from these companies being core contributors, their responsibilities include:
+Many engineers from these companies are core contributors, and their partner responsibilities also include:

 * **[Callstack](https://callstack.com/):** Manages releases, maintains the [React Native CLI](https://github.com/react-native-community/react-native-cli) and organizes [React Native EU](https://react-native.eu/)
 * **[Expo](https://expo.io/):** Builds [expo](https://github.com/expo/expo) on top of React Native to simplify app development
 * **[Infinite Red](https://infinite.red/):** Maintains the [ignite cli/boilerplate](https://github.com/infinitered/ignite), organizes [Chain React Conf](https://infinite.red/ChainReactConf)
-* **[Microsoft](https://www.microsoft.com/en-gb/):** Develops [React Native Windows](https://github.com/Microsoft/react-native-windows) for the UWP platform
+* **[Microsoft](https://www.microsoft.com/en-gb/):** Develops [React Native Windows](https://github.com/Microsoft/react-native-windows) for the Universal Windows Platform (UWP)
-* **[Software Mansion](https://swmansion.com/):** Maintain core RN infrastructure, like JSC, Animated and popular third-party plugins.
+* **[Software Mansion](https://swmansion.com/):** Maintain core infrastructure including JSC, Animated, and other popular third-party plugins.

 In terms of open source work, pull requests from partners are commonly prioritized.
 When you are contributing to React Native, you'll most likely meet somebody who works at one of the partner companies and who is a core contributor:

 ## Core Contributors

-Core contributors are individual people who contribute to the React Native project.
+Core contributors are individuals who contribute to the React Native project.
 A core contributor is somebody who displayed a lasting commitment to the evolution and maintenance of React Native.
 The work done by core contributors includes responsibilities mentioned in the “Partners” section above, and concretely means that they:

-* Consistently contribute high quality changes, fixes and improvements as well as reviewing changes from others
+* Consistently contribute high quality changes, fixes and improvements
+* Actively review changes and provide quality feedback to contributors
 * Manage the release process of React Native by maintaining release branches, communicating changes to users and publishing releases
 * Love to help out other users with issues on GitHub
 * Mentor and encourage first time contributors